eclipse-openj9/openj9/doc/compiler/jitaas/Frontend.md

 SPDX-License-Identifier: EPL-2.0 OR Apache-2.0 OR GPL-2.0 WITH Classpath-exception-2.0 OR LicenseRef-GPL-2.0 WITH Assembly-exception
 -->

-The frontend, typically instantiated as `TR_J9VM`, is specialized for JITaaS on the server as `TR_J9ServerVM` in the file `VMJ9Server.hpp`.
+The frontend, typically instantiated as `TR_J9VM`, is specialized for JITServer on the server as `TR_J9ServerVM` in the file `VMJ9Server.hpp`.
 This is done in a manner similarly to how `TR_J9SharedCacheVM` is used for AOT, except the overridden functionality is quite different.
-For JITaaS, most overridden methods send messages to query information from the `TR_J9VM` on the client.
+For JITServer, most overridden methods send messages to query information from the `TR_J9VM` on the client.
 In some cases cached data is accessed instead of performing a remote call.
 By doing this, we can make the server compile code which is compatible with the client side VM.